-- The member of staff to whom it was reported, or who first discovers the situation, will control the situation, reassure and support the students involved. - If the situation is sufficiently serious, they will complete a Cause for Concern Form and/or Incident Report on CPOMS and follow the School's Safeguarding and Child Protection reporting processes. - Even low-level incidents of potential, emerging bullying will be reported. - He/she will inform an appropriate member of the pastoral team (usually the Form Tutor or Head of House / Year - The member of staff will calmly explain the range of disciplinary measures that are potentially involved (See Behaviour Policy). - The victim will be interviewed on their own and asked to write an account of events.
-This will be done by the Form Tutor or Head of House / Year / Senior Deputy - The bully, together with all others who were involved, will be interviewed by the Form Tutor or Head of House / Year individually and asked to write an immediate account of events. - Events and those involved will be recorded by the Senior Deputy on the bullying log.
+- The member of staff to whom it was reported, or who first discovers the situation, will control the situation, reassure and support the students involved. - If the situation is sufficiently serious, they will complete a Cause for Concern Form and follow the School's Safeguarding and Child Protection reporting processes. - For low-level incidents, he/she will inform an appropriate member of the pastoral team (usually the Form Tutor or Head of House / Year) - The victim will be interviewed on their own and asked to write an account of events.
+This will be done by the Form Tutor or Head of House / Year / Deputy Head Pastoral - The alleged perpetrator, together with all others who were involved, will also be interviewed by the Form Tutor or Head of House / Year /Deputy Head Pastoral individually and asked to write an account of events. - Staff must realise the need for suitable support for both victims and perpetrators during the investigation process. - All incidents will be recorded on CPOMS and the Bullying Log as appropriate - Even low-level incidents of potential, emerging bullying should be reported and will be recorded

-In cases of bullying behaviour being observed by staff but not known by the victim, staff should liaise with the Senior Deputy to establish how and whether the intended victim should be notified.
-The perpetrators will be treated according to the processes outlined below and a written report by the members of staff will be made for presentation to the Senior Deputy.
+In cases of bullying behaviour being observed by staff but not known by the victim, staff should liaise with the Deputy Head Pastoral to establish how and whether the intended victim should be notified.

+The victim will be offered support to develop a strategy to help themselves and to build resilience.